lathampratti/EEG_Classification/README.md

 # EEG_Classification
 Age-related classification of EEG sessions.

+This repository provides the code for our work on "[Characterization of young and old adult brains: An EEG functional connectivity analysis](https://www.biorxiv.org/content/10.1101/495564v1)".

+## Introduction
+The aim was to investigate whether EEG data can be used to distinguish the individual functional networks of young and old adults.
+And, to identify the functional connections that contribute to this classification.

+We used different machine learning classification methods to perform this classification.
+We identified that functional connectivity decreases with older age in alpha, theta and gamma bands and, increases with age in beta band.
+A set of electrodes and the electrode-to-electrode distances that are involved in these connections (which increase or decrease with older age) are listed in the [paper](https://www.biorxiv.org/content/10.1101/495564v1).

+## Code
 The most significant features of the EEG sessions are identified using two-sample (Student's) t-test.
 These significant features are used to train different classifiers to distinguish the EEG session as belonging to younger or older adult groups.

 This repository has code to perform two-sample t-test and, to train the following classification methods: